genxnetwork/grape/readme.md

 ## Description

-GRAPE is an open-source end-to-end Genomic RelAtedness detection PipelinE.
+GRAPE is an open-source end-to-end Genomic Relatedness detection Pipeline.

-It requires a single multisamples VCF file as input and has a separate workflow for downloading and checking the integrity of reference datasets
+It requires a single multisamples VCF file as input and has a separate workflow for downloading and checking the integrity of reference datasets.

 GRAPE incorporates comprehensive data preprocessing, quality control (QC), and several workflows for relatedness inference.

 <p align="center">